stedekay/SpraedPDFGeneratorBundle/README.markdown

         );

 If you wish the pdf to be offered as a download, simply change 'inline' in 'Content-Disposition' to 'attachment';
+Make sure that all assets in your HTML are linked with absolute paths, because the HTML is copied into a tmp folder on the server.

 To define proper print css you might want to read into the w3.org's hints on that: [w3.org]
 [w3.org]: http://www.w3.org/TR/css3-page/